 As she spooned the noodles into the bowl, Alex’s hand began trembling again.
 “Damn it,” she cursed, slamming her fist down on the countertop.
 It seemed to do the trick, so she finished up and set the bowl in the microwave to reheat.
 While she waited, Alex leaned against the counter and let out a long sigh.
 She still felt terrible and the images of her nightmares were still floating around in her brain.
 She closed her eyes to see him staring back at her.
 The vision only faded when the microwave beeped.

 Alex turned her attention back to her food, and pulled it out.
 It seemed to be sufficiently heated, and, at this point, she was too hungry to care if it wasn’t.
-As she made her way over to the table, the trebling kicked back up again, worse than before.
+As she made her way over to the table, the trembling kicked back up again, worse than before.
 Alex let out a yelp of surprise and dismay as the bowl slipped from her hands.
-It crashed to the floor, spraying noodles, sauce, and bits of ceramic everywhere
+It crashed to the floor, spraying noodles, sauce, and bits of ceramic everywhere.

 “Oh, no!”
 Alex cried.
 “No, no, no…”